grodnay-riil/nezoh-demo/README.md

    This:
       - Launches the publisher container.
       - launches the publisher
-   You should see the pulisher log sending 10 messages per second
+   You should see the publisher log sending 10 messages per second
    4. **Run subscriber**
 Open another window, run:
    ```bash